-International Students will need to check with the Office of International Programs (http://www.umaine.edu/international) prior to dropping a course.
-Please contact the Office of International Programs located in Estabrooke Hall and your advisor to learn about immigration laws and how they may affect your status.
+International students will need to check with the Office of International Programs (umaine.edu/international/) prior to dropping a course.
+Please contact the Office of International Programs located in Stodder Hall or call 207.581.3437 and your scholar advisor to learn about immigration laws and how they may affect your status.